FWC supports ‘Operation Dry Water’ for 6th year

 Intoxicated boaters are also susceptible to injuries or falling overboard because of impaired coordination and balance.

-The FWC reminds boaters that they are responsible for making decisions that keep themselves and others safe.
+The FWC reminds boaters to be careful and that they are responsible for making decisions that keep themselves and others safe.

 “We want everyone to have a great time and stay safe on the water,” Shipp said.
 “Carelessly choosing to operate a boat while impaired is a decision that can result in a tragic ending to an otherwise wonderful day on the water.”